 Enjoy every last bite of your Simple Honey-Lemon Roasted Chicken Recipe!

-Remove the insides of the chicken (if they're still there), and pat dry with paper towels.
-Place the chicken, breast side up in a small roasting pan that's at least a few inches larger than the chicken, on all sides.
+- Prep the chicken and baking dish.
+Remove the insides of the chicken, and pat dry with paper towels.
+Spread about 2 tablespoons of the butter mixture on the bottom of a small roasting pan that's at least a couple of inches larger than the chicken, on all sides.

-Place the pan in the preheated 500 degree F oven and roast until the surface of the chicken is golden brown, about 20 minutes.
+- Roast.
+Place the pan in the preheated 500°F oven and roast until the surface of the chicken is golden brown, about 20 minutes.
 Remove the chicken from the oven and reduce the heat to 350 F degrees.

 - Flip.
 Very carefully, using tongs, placing one part inside the cavity and one gently on the top of the breast side, flip the chicken over so it's breast side down.
 Coat the back of the chicken with the remaining butter mixture and then return the chicken to the oven.

 - Continue to roast.
 Once the oven has cooled to 350°F, continue to roast the chicken until internal temperature is 155°F -- this should take about an hour, but focus only on the temperature and not the time.
 (For an accurate reading of the temperature, place the thermometer deep into the flesh, away from bones.)
 During the roasting process, every 15 or so, use a spoon to baste the chicken with the butter and juices from the bottom of the pan.The final internal temperature will be about 165°F, as the chicken will continue to cook for several minutes outside of the oven.
 It should be nicely browned, the juices should run clear and the legs should move easily when it's done.
 (If you think it's getting too brown before the chicken is cooked, lightly cover it with foil in the oven.)